misasimic/appsecurity/documentation/3-installation.md

 ### API Gateway (Azure API Management Services)

-As detailed in the DEMO App Architecture section, the deploy process can provision an Azure API Management Service.
+As detailed in the [DEMO App Architecture](./2-demoapp-architecture.md) section, the deploy process can provision an Azure API Management Service.
 It's important to note that setting up the API Management Service can be time-consuming, ranging from 30 minutes to over an hour.
 However, it's essential to understand that this step is only necessary in environments where multiple functions are utilized.
 In cases where only one function is present, setting up the API Management Service might not be logical.

 To streamline the deployment process and exclude the provisioning of the API Gateway and registration of API endpoints, follow these steps:

-1. **Modify Function Configuration**:
+1. **Modify Function Build COde**:
    - Locate the `/env/azure/kinds/function/function.js` file within the app's codebase.
    - Comment out the line `api.registerService(in_meta)` by adding `//` at the beginning of the line.